 Table 3.
-SETS activities in website e-module

-Material SETS Elements
+SETS activities in website e-module Material SETS Elements

-Science: Students conduct simple
+Wateria Science: Students conduct simple

 experiments to observe reactions, such

 as the reaction between baking soda and

 vinegar (acid-base reaction) and

 combustion reactions.

 Environment: Discuss how chemical

 reactions in burning fossil fuels affect air

-quality and climate change.
+Chemical quality and climate change.

-Chemical Technology: Demonstrate using
+Reaction Technology: Demonstrate using

-Reaction simulation software to model chemical
+simulation software to model chemical

 reactions and discuss new chemical

-synthesis technologies, such as catalysts.
+synthesis technologies, such as catalysts

 Society: Students create an awareness

 campaign about the safe use of

 household products, explaining the

 chemical reactions and their impact on

 health and the environment.

 Science: Presentation on specific groups

 of elements (for example, metals, non-

 metals, and metalloids), explaining their

 properties and applications.

 Environment: The role of elements in the

 Periodic environment, such as the importance of

 System of macro and micro elements for life and

 Elements the impact of heavy metal pollution.

 (SPU) Technology: The use of elements in

-( / technology, such as semiconductors,
+technology, such as semiconductors

 batteries, and new materials.

 Society: Public awareness about the

 importance of understanding elements

 for safety and health.

 Science: Conduct experiments to test

 various solutions using pH indicators

 and discuss the characteristics obtained.

 Environment: The impact of acids and

 bases on the environment, such as acid

-Acids and rain and pollution.
+A .1.1.
+1 rain and pollution.

-Bases Technology: PH meters are used in
+Acids and Technology: PH meters are used in

-laboratories and industry, and pH control
+Bases laboratories and industry, and pH control

 technology is used in industrial

 processes.

 Society: Awareness campaign about the

 use of acids and bases in household

 products

 Science: Students carry out simple

 experiments to observe corrosion

 Environment: The impact of corrosion

 on the marine environment, such as the

 Ship release of heavy metals due to ship

 Corrosion corrosion.

-C011031011 Technology: Demonstrating various
+2011031011 Technology: Demonstrating various

 corrosion prevention methods and

+discussing the latest technology in

 discussing the latest technology in protecting ships from corrosion,

-The Development of David David Dividualed for the

 including the latest materials and techniques.

-Society: Make a presentation or poster

-about the importance of corrosion
+Society: Make a presentation or poster about the importance of corrosion prevention and maintenance of vessel

-•

-prevention and maintenance of vessel

-Science: Students test water quality

-using simple tools like pH meters and

-TDS measuring devices.
+Science: Students test water quality using simple tools like pH meters and TDS measuring devices.

-Boiler Environment: The impact of wastewater

-discharge from the boiler system on the

-environment and the importance of water

-Water treatment to reduce pollution.
+Environment: The impact of wastewater discharge from the boiler system on the environment and the importance of water treatment to reduce pollution.

-Testing Technology: Demonstrate the use of

-and modern technology in water treatment,

-Treatment including software that monitors water

-Treatment quality in real-time.

-Society: Students created an awareness

-campaign about the importance of water

-testing and treatment and steps that the

-community can take to maintain water

-quality in the environment.
+Water Technology: Demonstrate the use of Testing modern technology in water treatment, including software that monitors water Treatment quality in real-time.
+Society: Students created an awareness campaign about the importance of water testing and treatment and steps that the community can take to maintain water quality in the environment.

-Science: Students conduct experiments

-to observe fuel properties (e.g., flash

-point and viscosity)
+Science: Students conduct experiments to observe fuel properties (e.g., flash point and viscosity)

-Environment: The impact of fossil fuel

-use on climate change and air pollution

-Technology: Technology in the

-Fuels and processing and using fuels and

-Lubricants lubricants, including innovations in
+Environment: The impact of fossil fuel use on climate change and air pollution Technology: Technology in the using processing and fuels and lubricants, including innovations in presentations or posters about the benefits of using environmentally friendly biofuels and lubricants.

-2, 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2

-biofuels and environmentally friendly
+Lubricants biofuels and environmentally friendly lubricants.
+Society: Students can make